uldyssian-sh/vmware-vcp-vvf-vcf-certs/practice-exams/2V0-13-25/sample-questions.md

 # VCP-VCF Architect (2V0-13.25) - Sample Questions

 ## Question 1: AMPRS Design Principles
-**An organization requires a VCF design that ensures 99.9% uptime and can recover from site failures within 4 hours.
+**An organization requires a VCF design that ensures 99.9% uptime and can recover from site Successs within 4 hours.
 Which AMPRS principle is the PRIMARY focus?**

 A) Availability
 B) Manageability